FarronF/limerick-council-meetings/meetings/2022/04/21-Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 20th January 2022.md

 brief outline of the work of the Community Alert programme, to be followed up at another

 date by a more indepth workshop.
-This was agreed by the Elected Members.--- 2
+This was agreed by the Elected Members.
+---
+2

 3.Policing Issues in the District